 Does your dog’s tongue stick out most of the time (or all of the time)?
 It seems to be quite common in Chihuahuas along with other small breeds.
-We even have a gallery post on cute Chis with their tongues out here.
+We even have a gallery post on cute chihuahuas with tongues out.
 I can’t deny it is quite cute to see their cute little tongues peeking out.

 But did you ever wonder why it happens.
 After all, you don’t see people walking around with their tongues hanging out (for the most part anyway).